wildfield/zzini-server/README.md

 ## Purpose

 This server uses Linux io_uring + BearSSL.
 It is reasonably fast and has predictable memory usage.
-While the server is running, it is _mostly_ not allocating memory dynamically
+While the server is running, it is not allocating memory dynamically

 # Building